 To delete a digest:

-Select an image digest by clicking the checkbox corresponding to the digest, or select all by clicking the checkbox to the left of the table’s header.
+Select an image digest by clicking the checkbox for the digest, or select all by clicking the checkbox to the left of the table’s header.

 Click Delete image(s) at the top right of the table.

-In the Delete digest(s) dialog box, enter your registry name in the Registry name field, and click Delete.
+In the Delete digest(s) window, enter your registry name in the Registry name field, and click Delete.

 Deleting digests also deletes their associated tags.